-- 1. to receive the Consolidated Financial Statements and the Auditors' Report for the year ended December 31, 2005; - 2. to elect directors; - 3. to appoint auditors for the ensuing year and authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the Consolidated Financial Statements and the Auditors' Report for the year ended December 31, 2006; - 2. to elect directors; - 3. to appoint auditors for the ensuing year and authorize the directors to fix their remuneration; - 4. to consider and, if deemed appropriate, pass an ordinary resolution reconfirming the shareholder rights plan, as described in the accompanying Information Circular; - 5. to consider and, if deemed appropriate, pass an ordinary resolution approving an amendment to the employee stock option plan of the Corporation which provides for a specific amendment procedure, as described in the accompanying Information Circular; - 6. to consider and, if deemed appropriate, pass an ordinary resolution approving an amendment to the employee stock option plan of the Corporation which provides for a blackout extension period, as described in the accompanying Information Circular; and - 7. to transact such other business as may properly be brought before the Meeting or any adjournments thereof.

-Shareholders who are unable to attend the Meeting in person are asked to complete, sign and return the enclosed proxy in the envelope provided or alternatively, vote by telephone or the internet at their discretion.
-Please note that your proxy must be deposited and received by CIBC Mellon Trust Company, at the address specified on page 2 of the accompanying Information Circular, by 10:30 a.m.
-(Calgary time) on Monday, April 24, 2006; or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the proxy may be invalid.
-Complete directions for use of the telephone or the internet to transmit your voting instructions are provided with the enclosed proxy and are described in the accompanying Information Circular.
+Shareholders are asked to complete, sign and return the enclosed proxy in the envelope provided or, alternatively, vote by telephone or the internet at their discretion.
+Please note that your proxy must be deposited and received by CIBC Mellon Trust Company, at the address specified on page 2 of the accompanying Information Circular, by 2:00 p.m.
+(Calgary time) on Monday, April 23, 2007; or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the proxy may be invalid.
+Complete directions for use of the telephone or the internet to transmit your voting instructions are provided in the enclosed proxy and are described in the accompanying Information Circular.

-Shareholders of record at the close of business on March 6, 2006 will be entitled to receive notice of and vote at the Meeting.
+Shareholders of record at the close of business on March 5, 2007 will be entitled to receive notice of and vote at the Meeting.

 Your participation as a shareholder is very important to our Corporation.
-Please ensure your Common Shares are represented at the Meeting.
+Please ensure your common shares are represented at the Meeting.